 In 2018, we played a leading role in helping Democrats recapture the House of Representatives, producing advertising in 16 of the 40 seats Democrats flipped from red to blue.
 We also produced two of the most viral political ads in campaign history – each for first time, female, veteran candidates running for the House.
 “Told Me” for Amy McGrath in Kentucky and “Doors” for MJ Hegar in Texas catapulted two otherwise underdog candidates into the national spotlight and helped them raise millions for their campaigns.
-We also helped elect Governors Michelle Lujan Grisham in New Mexico and Ned Lamont in Connecticut, and helped one of the most vulnerable governors in the country, Gina Raimondo, win re-election in Rhode Island.
+We also helped elect Governors Michelle Lujan Grisham in New Mexico and Ned Lamont in Connecticut, and our advertising for Governor Gina Raimondo helped her turn an anticipated close re-election into a 15 point landslide victory.

 In 2014, because of the Republican wave across most of the country, Democrats only won four out of 14 “toss up” gubernatorial campaigns (as ranked by Real Clear Politics).
 We produced the advertising for two of the four Democratic wins — Governor John Hickenlooper’s re-election in Colorado and Governor Gina Raimondo’s open seat win in Rhode Island.
 Governor Raimondo’s victory included coming from behind to win the Democratic nomination in a tough three-way primary.
 We also helped U.S. Senator Tom Udall and State Auditor Tim Keller win their campaigns in New Mexico.
 In all, we helped win four statewide campaigns in 2014 — a winning record that set us apart in a very difficult year.